-(i) Adani Electricity,
+(i) Adani Electricity

 (ii) Tata Power Company Limited (TPCL)

-(iii) Brihanmumbai Electric Supply and Transport Undertaking (BEST) and
+(iii) Brihanmumbai Electric Supply and Transport Undertaking (BEST)

-(iv) Maharashtra State Electricity Distribution Company Limited (MSEDCL).
+(iv) Maharashtra State Electricity Distribution Company Limited (MSEDCL)

-Consumers can contact our 24 x 7 Power Helpline 19122 and inform.
+Anybody coming to know of a power theft can contact our 24 x 7 Power Helpline 19122 and inform.
 Please inform your Customer Account No. and Contact no. while informing it and do not forget to obtain complaint registration no. from the official attending to you on your call.